Pupils from across the Borders received their exam results on Tuesday 6 August 2019

-The overall pass rate (A-C) for S4 pupils at SCQF Level 5 remains consistent over a three year trend at 82 per cent.
+The overall pass rate (A-C) for S4 pupils at SCQF Level 5 remains consistent over a three year trend at 82%.

 In terms of positive destinations, Scottish Borders remains in the top quartile nationally, and well above the Scottish average, with an increase to 96.7 per cent of young people achieving a positive and sustained destination compared to 95.3 percent last year.

-Of the young people who sat examinations in May 2019 in the core skills areas of Literacy and Numeracy, more young people than ever are attaining success:
+Of the young people who sat examinations in May 2019 in Literacy and Numeracy, more young people than ever are attaining success:

 Support and advice after exam results

 - The Skills Development Scotland helpline: 0808 100 8000 is open from 8am-8pm on 6 and 7 August and 9am-5pm on weekdays until 14 August.
 Advisers can provide access to information on UCAS course vacancies at college and universities across the UK, confirmation and clearing, Modern Apprenticeships and other employment and training opportunities

 - Additional information is available on the SQA website and on My World of Work website

 Councillor Carol Hamilton, Executive Member for Children and Young People